 Woman reclining and flashing a peace sign in a Sun Home Luminar Outdoor Sauna

 As is the case with many outdoor saunas, the Sun Home Luminar will require 240 volts for power.
-Also, this is pricey, costing over $7,000 for the 2-person home sauna.
+Also, this is pricey, costing about $10,000 for the 2-person home sauna.
 Still, assembly is minimal, as the website says you’ll only need the included Allen wrench to attach glass to the frame, and a screwdriver (not included) to attach the door handle, making it a solid choice for an outdoor sauna, with minimal hassle.

 The charred, carbonized wood exterior and cedar interior give the sauna a sharp look, along with the large dura-glass exterior, which provides a nice panoramic view of the outside while in use.